Huckdirks/text-excuse-generator/docs/README.md

 ### Running from Command Line

+I'd recommend just downloading [excuse_generator.py](../text_excuse_generator/excuse_generator.py) and running it from the command line.
+You can run it by typing:
 ```bash
 python3 text_excuse_generator.py
 ```
+If you just want the [excuse_generator.py](../text_excuse_generator/excuse_generator.py) file for a project, please also include the [LICENSE](../LICENSE) file in the same directory as [excuse_generator.py](../text_excuse_generator/excuse_generator.py).

 When you run the program normally, it will ask you for the sender, recipient, problem, and excuse, and if you want to send the text message.
 It will then generate a text message, and send it to the recipient if chosen.
 If you input a name into recipient that isn't saved to the system yet when sending a text, it will ask you if you want to save it to the system.
 If you choose to save it, it will ask you for the phone number, and then save it to the system.
 You can also just use a phone number for the recipient field, and it will send the text to that number.

 ### Running with Command Line Arguments

 You can also run the program with command line arguments.
 If you want to send the text message, you can add `--send` or `-s` as the last argument.
 All command line arguments longer than a single word need to be in parentheses.
+I'd recommend just downloading [excuse_generator.py](../text_excuse_generator/excuse_generator.py) and running it from the command line.
+If you just want the [excuse_generator.py](../text_excuse_generator/excuse_generator.py) file for a project, please also include the [LICENSE](../LICENSE) file in the same directory as [excuse_generator.py](../text_excuse_generator/excuse_generator.py).

 #### **Sending a Text Message**